alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 On OpenMandriva:
 ----------------
-OpenMandriva has already added All Scenario OS's version of ``repo`` to its official repositories.
+OpenMandriva has already added All Scenarios OS's version of ``repo`` to its official repositories.
 If you're on OpenMandriva, simply ``dnf install repo``.